QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Model Input and Simulation Design

-=== Model Parameters
+=== Model Parameters <label:model_param>

-This Model contains several key parameters that together define the behavior and characteristics of the model.
+This Model contains several key parameters that together define the behavior (based on @label:agent_attr) and characteristics of the model (@label:network).
 The following is a detailed description of these
 parameters:

 #figure(